-Aleksandra Artyfikiewicz arrived in Ridgewood, Queens in 2015 from the small town of Maków Mazowiecki, Poland when she was 18 years—two years after her family won the Diversity Immigrant Visa Lottery.
-Her family has since relocated to Maspeth, Queens.
+Aleksandra Artyfikiewicz arrived in Ridgewood, Queens in 2015 from the small town of Maków Mazowiecki, Poland when she was 18 years old—two years after her family won the Diversity Immigrant Visa Lottery.
+Artyfikiewicz and her family have since relocated to Maspeth, Queens.

 While at BMCC, Artyfikiewicz immersed herself in extracurricular activities.
 She served as Chairperson of the International Students Committee, a student senator in the BMCC Student Government, and Secretary of the Economics Equality and Environment Club.
 She also worked as a Peer Mentor in the Accelerated Study in Associate Programs (ASAP) and the CUNY Research Scholars Program (CRSP).
 She also held down a part time job in a restaurant.

 “My biggest passions are traveling and photography.
 Last year, I went on a Study Abroad trip to China with BMCC,” said Artyfikiewicz.

 Artyfikiewicz has not decided which four-year college she is going to transfer to, but her plan is to get her Bachelor’s degree in Economics.
 After that, she plans to take a break from school and work for a few years gaining professional experience in preparation for her next step—earning a Masters degree in Business Administration.

 “Eventually, I see myself doing financial analysis, international trade or working for international organizations like the World Bank,” said Artyfikiewicz.